andreimoldovan23/ToyInterpreter/README.md

 # Program state: PrgState
 -represents a program with an execution stack, a symbol table, an output stream and a file descriptor table\
--supported operations: getters for the ADTs, printing the program, reseting the program to the initial state
+-supported operations: getters for the ADTs, printing the program, reseting the program to the initial state, transforming a list of Statements into a single CompStmt

 # Repository: IRepo(T)
 -generic interface\